perutilli/OBPMark_rust/src/GPU4S_benchmarks.md

 ## Current tasks
+* [ ] Moving to generics for lib
+    - [x] Fixing problems with verify function (mod benchmark_utils)
+    - [x] Basic testing
+    - [x] Check all the code to see that it makes sense
+    - [ ] Make issue on funty, I think it makes sense to point this out
 * [x] Accept non common arguments: test clap(flatten)
 * [x] Improve benchmark template to reflect changes
 * [ ] Test --input and --export functionalities